decyphertek-io/decyphertek/docs/products/azure/misp.md

 Note:
 -----
+* Please wait 5-10 minutes for MISP to be accesible.
-* Please wait a few minutes, upon first login system maybe undergoing an update.
+* Upon first login system may be undergoing an update and disclose a warning message.
+Please wait.

 SSH Into the server:
 --------------------